Perfect. It’s how we want our designs to be. It’s what we want to offer our clients. Perfection is, ultimately, what we’re after with our work.

 How to overcome design perfectionism

 You must internalize this: a web design is never really done.
 It’s a dynamic page in a constantly evolving sea of trends, user preferences, updates, and needs.
-There’s no such thing as a perfectly finished design, down to every pixel.
+There’s no such thing as a perfectly finished design, down to the last pixel.